Nena2024/CoffeeChaos/README.md

 Platform:
  This game is designed for Windows 10 and above.
-Installation Steps:
-Download the zip file.
-Extract it to a folder.
-Run Coffee Chaos.exe

 Gameplay:
  Objective:
 “The goal is to taking more orders in a specific time.”